Alan Belcher: Ultimate Fighting Championship

 Belcher was expected to face Demian Maia on September 15, 2010, at UFC Fight Night: Maia vs. Belcher in his first main event.
 However, on August 1, 2010, Belcher withdrew from the fight with Maia after undergoing emergency eye surgery.
 Alan stated on his Twitter account that he started to lose the vision in his right eye whilst in Brazil.

 Belcher's manager, Malki Kawa, in April updated his recovery, saying that Belcher was back in training and looking forward to a return to the Octagon in September.
-The UFC hadn't yet announced many plans for September, although there will be a UFC Fight Night event in New Orleans on September 17, where Belcher would be a natural fit.

-Belcher faced Jason MacDonald on September 17, 2011 at UFC Fight Night 25.
+Belcher faced Jason MacDonald on September 17, 2011, at UFC Fight Night 25.
 Belcher stuffed a takedown from MacDonald and ended up on top early in the first round.
 Belcher quickly postured up and began landing punches and elbows to open Jason's guard.
 He then passed and continued to punish MacDonald and won the fight via verbal submission due to strikes in the first round.

-Belcher next faced Rousimar Palhares on May 5, 2012 at UFC on Fox 3.
+Belcher next faced Rousimar Palhares on May 5, 2012, at UFC on Fox 3.
 Despite getting the fight to the ground, Palhares was unable to complete his attempted leg locks and heel hook submissions, and Belcher even attempted a few submissions of his own.
 Belcher would go on to defeat Palhares via TKO in the first round.

-Belcher was expected to face Vitor Belfort on October 13, 2012 at UFC 153.
-However, Belfort was pulled from the bout to face Jon Jones on September 22, 2012 at UFC 152.
+Belcher was expected to face Vitor Belfort on October 13, 2012, at UFC 153.
+However, Belfort was pulled from the bout to face Jon Jones on September 22, 2012, at UFC 152.
 Belcher called the collapse of the UFC 151 a "blessing in disguise" as he would have been unable to compete due to a fractured spine, keeping him out of action until November.
 He wanted to face Chris Weidman in his return fight.

-A rematch with Yushin Okami took place on December 29, 2012 at UFC 155.
+A rematch with Yushin Okami took place on December 29, 2012, at UFC 155.
 Belcher lost the bout by unanimous decision.

-Belcher faced Michael Bisping on April 27, 2013 at UFC 159.
+Belcher faced Michael Bisping on April 27, 2013, at UFC 159.
 Bisping controlled the majority of the fight due to his conditioning and cardio pushing a constant pace.
 The bout was stopped at 4:29 of round 3 as Bisping inadvertently poked Belcher in the eye, rendering Belcher unable to continue.
 Bisping won the bout via technical unanimous decision.
 Belcher got eight stitches in his eyelid after the fight.

 On November 11, 2015, Belcher announced his retirement from mixed martial arts.
+A few years afterwards, Belcher negotiated a release from his prevailing UFC contract.

+Return from retirement

+Belcher was set to return from retirement to face Marcus Sursa at Empire FC 5 on February 29, 2020, but the bout never materialized for unknown reasons.

+Gamebred Bareknuckle MMA

+Belcher faced The Ultimate Fighter: Heavyweights tournament winner Roy Nelson at Gamebred Bareknuckle MMA 6 on November 10, 2023.
+He won the fight via split decision.

+Belcher faced former UFC Heavyweight Champion Junior dos Santos in the main event of Gamebred Bareknuckle MMA 7 for the inaugural Bareknuckle MMA Heavyweight Championship on March 2, 2024.
+Belcher lost by knockout in the second round.